V.A. Annual Evaluations

 V.D.2.
 Procedures

 University procedures require that letters notifying students of placement on probation include specific elements (described in the WVU Graduate/Professional Catalog).
-In the Department, when a Program Area Training Committee places a student on probation or removes a student from probation, the Program Area Coordinator sends a letter to the student and to the Director of Graduate Training for placement in the student’s file.
+In the Department, when a Program Area Training Committee places a student on probation or removes a student from probation, the Program Area Coordinator sends a draft of the probation letter to the Director of Graduate Training to bring to the Graduate Training Committee for review.
+If the letter is approved by the Graduate Training Committee, the letter is then routed to the Associate Dean for Research and Graduate Studies for final approval.
+After the letter has been approved at both the departmental and college level, it is returned to the Program Area Coordinator.
+The Program Area Coordinator should then send the official and dated letter to the student and the Director of Graduate Training (for placement in the student’s file).
+The Director of Graduate Training may provide approval in lieu of full GTC review for form letters such as missed milestone.
 At the Department level, students may appeal being placed on probation by providing written grounds (typically via email) to the Department Chair.
 Appeals to the Department Chair must be submitted within 10 days of being notified of placement on probation.
 Students should consult the WVU Graduate/Professional Catalog for information about probation and appeal procedures at the Department, College and University levels.

 V.D.3.
 Consequences of Probation